rosano/kommit/os-app/open-guide/text.en.md

 By default, the cards will be presented both front-to-back and back-to-front, but *KOMReviewDetailFormIsForwardOnlyFieldLabelText* will disable the latter.

+*KOMReviewDetailFormRetireCardsFieldLabelText* will automatically remove cards from the schedule after the 'interval' is bigger than the selected period.
+For example, selecting *KOMReviewDetailFormRetireCardsFieldOptionThreeMonthsText* will retire a card if the next review is more than three months away.

 # Memory game

 During a review, the cards will be presented in a random order.
 Try to recall the opposite side without looking, then *KOMPlayFlipButtonText* the card to reveal the following response buttons to schedule the card's next appearance: